Forming the Present Perfect in Spanish: Sentences + Practice

 Have you finished the science project?

-As you can see in the previous examples, one of the important things when using the present perfect in Spanish is to conjugate the verb HABER properly, as well as verbs in the past participle that have an irregular form in Spanish like VER -> Visto(seen) and DECIR -> Dicho (said).
-With that said, it is time to practice what we have discussed throughout the lesson with some interesting exercises in an interactive quiz.
+As you can see in the previous examples, what matters for this tense is to conjugate the verb HABER properly, as well as verbs in the past participle that have an irregular form in Spanish like VER -> Visto(seen) and DECIR -> Dicho (said).
+With that said, it is time to practice what we have explained throughout the lesson with some interesting exercises in an interactive quiz.

 Interactive quiz